frasalvi/frasalvi.github.io/_pages/about.md

 ---
 layout: about
-title: About
+title: about
 permalink: /
-subtitle: # <a href='#'>Affiliations</a>.
+subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    salvi[dot]fnc[at]gmail[dot]com
+    <p>555 your office number</p>
+    <p>123 your address street</p>
+    <p>Your City, State 12345</p>

-news: false  # includes a list of news items
+news: true # includes a list of news items
-latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Hi there!
-I am a last-year MSc student at [EPFL](https://www.epfl.ch/en/), working at [dlab](https://dlab.epfl.ch/) with [Robert West](https://dlab.epfl.ch/people/west/).
-Currently, I am also a Visiting Fellow at [FBK](https://www.fbk.eu/it/), where I am writing my Thesis with [Riccardo Gallotti](https://chub.fbk.eu/team).
-Before EPFL, I completed a BSc in Physics at [UniBo](https://www.unibo.it/it).

-My research broadly focuses on connecting computational methods and machine learning with society, analyzing large-scale **digital social systems** to provide insights on human behavior and social dynamics.
-I am particularly interested in political phenomena such as **misinformation** and **polarization**.

-Keywords: *Computational Social Science, Natural Language Processing, Network Science, Complex Systems*.

-Outside of work, I enjoy [hiking](/assets/img/hiking.jpg), playing [board games](/assets/img/boardgames.jpg), and being an [election forecasting](https://projects.fivethirtyeight.com/2022-election-forecast/) geek.
+Write your biography here.
+Tell the world about yourself.
+Link to your favorite [subreddit](http://reddit.com).
+You can put a picture in, too.
+The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

+Put your address / P.O. box / other info right below your picture.
+You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
+Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

+Link to your social media connections, too.
+This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
+Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.